Apple was a smart-speaker laggard, but its strategy is working

 What Apple has created, in other words, is the kind of ecosystem stickiness that has eluded its rivals, and it did so by maintaining its original focus on music.
 From Apple’s point of view, the HomePod’s otherwise limited features and lack of third-party voice skills may be a benefit rather than a hinderance, especially if it leads to more Apple Music and Apple One subscriptions.

 That’s not to say Amazon and Google won’t find business models that stick.
 Amazon has increasingly turned its attention to security, with Echo speakers and smart displays serving as additional points of surveillance.
-It monetizes those products through various home-monitoring subscriptions, including Alexa Guard Plus, Alexa Care Hub for eldercare, and Ring Protect Pro.
+It monetizes those products through various home-monitoring subscriptions, including Alexa Guard Plus, Alexa Together for eldercare, and Ring Protect Pro.
 Google’s monetization plans aren’t as clear, though forays into advertising don’t seem far-fetched.
 But those strategies hinge on getting people to use their smart speakers in ways they didn’t anticipate at the outset.

 Apple doesn’t have that burden.
 It doesn’t need the HomePod to be the central brain of your home, or for Siri to reinvent personal computing.
 Your smart speaker can be a fairly dumb appliance for a handful of basic-but-useful functions.
 If all it does in the process is keep you glued to Apple’s broader ecosystem of hardware, software, and services, the company can consider it mission accomplished.

-Note: Correction: An earlier version of this story referenced Alexa Care Hub, which was Amazon’s free service for eldercare.
-The name of the paid service that replaced it is Alexa Together.